3MFConsortium/spec_beamlattice/3MF Beam Lattice Extension.md

 If no up-vector is specified, the default up-vector of the beamlattice is used.

+If the end of a beam is a vertex with a defined cap, this cap takes precedence.

 Lattice beams are attached to standard vertex elements of the mesh object.
 This allows an exact connectivity of them to the surface on the one hand, and gives a central location for all spatial properties of a single mesh.
 Furthermore, the transform behavior plugs into the standard way of mesh transformations and components as defined in the core specification.